12 Steps to Financial Wellness – Step 7: How to Pay Yourself First

 If you have ever watched Parks and Recreation with Amy Poehler, you probably remember all the episodes where Tom and Donna have a “Treat Yo Self” day.
 Well, paying yourself first is kind of like that but instead of blowing all your money and things you want, you save it.
 But at the end of the day you will be treating yourself, it will just be down the road a bit and not an immediate ‘treat’.

 “Pay yourself first” is a catchphrase that refers to prioritizing your personal savings above other expenses.
 To achieve it, savings should be a fixed line on your budget that happens every month without fail.
 I know I have told yall many times before but I have automatic transfers set up every week for savings.
 Every single week when my husband gets paid money gets transferred to a ‘Christmas account’, ‘long-term savings’, and ‘eating out fund’.
 When I get paid, I put money in the Christmas savings, eating out savings, and other savings.
-We have MULTIPLE savings accounts that we ‘pay’ like at least once a month, if not, several times a month.
+We have MULTIPLE savings accounts that we ‘pay’ at least once a month, and hopefully more.

 Take a clear look at your spending.
 If you already have a budget, this will be as simple as reviewing the column which lists all of your expenses, including your discretionary spending.
 If you don’t have a budget, track your spending over several months to identify your primary expenses and to find the average amount of money you spend each month.
 You can also check out these previous blog posts: Step 1: How to Track Your Spending and Step 2: Creating a Budget.